 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 220.127.116.11 for Windows to help mitigate the risks.
+US-CERT encourages users and administrators to review security bulletin APSB10-08 and review the steps to mitigate the issue.

-Cisco has released an advisory to address multiple vulnerabilities in IronPort Encryption Appliance.
-Exploitation of these vulnerabilities may allow a remote, unauthenticated attacker to execute arbitrary code or obtain sensitive information.
+The Mozilla Foundation has released multiple security advisories to address vulnerabilities in Mozilla Firefox, Thunderbird, and SeaMonkey.
+Exploitation of these vulnerabilities may allow a remote, unauthenticated attacker to execute arbitrary code or bypass security restrictions.